JesusGPriego/Android-learning/README.md

 In this project I'm showing the next acquired skill:

-*Passing info through activities (in this case, from second to main activity).
+* Passing info through activities (in this case, from second to main activity).

+# Location Saver

+In this Project Im showing the next acquired skills:

+* Permissions request.
+* Getting user's location.
+* Adding markers to a map and moving the camera to that point.
+* Getting location info from a geocoder.
+* Use of static vars.
+* Passing info throug activities.

+This app allows the user to save locations.
+Just need to longclick a point in the map, and it will be added to the list.
+If no Address if available for the location tapped, it will get a date for that location instead.